Inspectors find bed bugs at several Las Vegas Strip hotels

 A SNDH report says in January a person was bitten while staying at Caesars Palace.
 The room was then treated.
 At Planet Hollywood, bed bugs were found in June.

-A guest staying at the Palazzo told health officials they were bitten in January of 2022.
+A guest staying at the Palazzo told health officials they were bitten in January 2022.

 According to a complaint, a Sahara hotel guest squished a bed bug in October of that same year.
 The room tested positive, and it was cleaned.